sanfordcheung/Pintos/README.md

 A parent process waits for a child process and retrieves its exit status by the `wait()` syscall.
 Processes may spawn any number of children and wait for them in any order.
 Some situations for you to consider:

-- What if the child process has already terminated by the time its parent calls `wait()`?
+- (i) What if the child process has already terminated by the time its parent calls `wait()`?
 How should the parent process know whether it has terminated or not?
 How to retrieve its exit status?

-- What if the child process is terminated by the kernel due to an exception (e.g, accessing an invalid page)?
+- (ii) What if the child process is terminated by the kernel due to an exception (e.g, accessing an invalid page)?

-- What if a process waits for another process that is not its child?
+- (iii) What if a process waits for another process that is not its child?

-- What if a process waits for a child more than once?
+- (iv) What if a process waits for a child more than once?

 - 3.3 `exit()` and `process_exit()`